dannoonan/SoftwareDesignAndArchitecture/README.md

 ### Return Bike

 To return a bike send a POST request to "return".
-Required parameters are orderId and studentCardId.
+Required parameters are userId and studentCardId.
 Optionally return a nodeId or latitude and longitude values.
 Whichever is not passed will be set to null.
 Either nodeId or latitude and longitude must be returned, if nothing passed will raise an error, so pass in either one or the other.
 Examples:
 ```
-curl -X POST -d "orderId=13&studentCardId=115&latitude=1&longitude=1" http://localhost:1234/return
+curl -X POST -d "userId=13&studentCardId=115&latitude=1&longitude=1" http://localhost:1234/return
-curl -X POST -d "orderId=13&studentCardId=115&nodeId=1" http://localhost:1234/return
+curl -X POST -d "userId=27&studentCardId=1122&nodeId=1" http://localhost:1234/return
 ```

 ## API